Common Questions about Life and Studies at Millikin

 When do I move in?

 Move-In Day for first-year students will be discussed during registration.
 More information about the First Week Program and Move-In Day will be sent to you via email.
 NOTE: Student-Athletes, Honors Scholars, Long-Vanderburg Scholars, and those participating in the Edge Program will move in earlier per their activity schedule.
-More information about the First Week Program and Move-In Day will be sent to you this summer.
+More information about the Welcome Week Program and Move-In Day will be sent to you over summer.

 When do I find out who my roommate is?